 3. Fort Lovrijenac

 Fort Lovrijenac closes at 6:30 pm so make sure to plan properly if you’re trying to see everything in a day or two.
-You don’t need as much time for the fort as you do for the wall but you can easily spend a half hour there enjoying and taking in the beautiful ocean views.
+You don’t need as much time for the fort as you do for the wall but you can easily spend a half hour there enjoying and taking in the beautiful ocean views and Dubrovnik beaches that can be seen in the distance.

 It’s something you really don’t want to miss, especially if you’re a GoT fan.
-There are a few key scenes from the TV show that were filmed inside the fort! 😉
+Lovrijenac fortress was actually a location for some of the filming of GoT which is really cool.
+Ask the staff once you are there about the few key scenes from the TV show that were filmed inside the fort! 😉 They may even have a book with some photos of the exact shots to refresh your memory.

-The fort actually also plays a big importance in the history and defense of the city as well.
-It has two entrances to the city; by sea and by land, and it was built to keep the city under control by the citizens of the city to ensure it wasn’t overtaken by the Venetians.
+Fort Lovrijenac actually also plays a significant importance in the history and defence of the city as well.
+It has two entrances to the city; by sea and by land, and it was built to keep the city under control by the citizens of the city to ensure it wasn’t overtaken by the Venetians way back in time.

-Today it is more known for theater and hosting large events and the afternoon we visited Lovrijenac a big Croatian business firm was having a party there.
-With a view over the ocean and the Old Town, it’s not a bad place to host a party!
+Today it is more known for theater and hosting large events.
+The afternoon we visited Lovrijenac, a big Croatian business firm was having a party there, it looked wonderful.
+With a view over the ocean and the Old Town, it’s not a bad place to host a party.

 4. Ice Cream Tasting